superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

-# Build a Vector-Search based Recommender System
+# Building a Vector-Search-based Recommender System

 ## Overview

-In this guide, you will:
+In this article, you will:

-- Learn how to use a reliable and performant database optimized for vectors (Rockset) along with OpenAI embeddings to build a recommendation engine
+- Learn how to build a recommendation engine with a database optimized for vectors (Rockset), using OpenAI embeddings
-- Build a dynamic web application using vanilla CSS, HTML, JavaScript, and Flask, that seamlessly integrates with Rockset and OpenAI APIs to create a recommendation system.
+- Build a dynamic web application using vanilla CSS, HTML, JavaScript, and Flask, that seamlessly integrates with Rockset and OpenAI APIs
-- Find an end-to-end Colab notebook that you can run without any dependencies on your local operating system: [Recsys_workshop](https://colab.research.google.com/drive/1rD08fTiCGJiKFDDNZyJh92QN4_dz6Hcu)
+- Find an end-to-end Colab notebook - [Recsys_workshop](https://colab.research.google.com/drive/1rD08fTiCGJiKFDDNZyJh92QN4_dz6Hcu) - that you can run without any dependencies on your local operating system

 ## Introduction
-A real-time recommender system with an optimized and efficient [architecture](https://rockset.com/blog/a-blueprint-for-a-real-world-recommendation-system/) can add value to an organization by enhancing personalization, user engagement, and ultimately increasing user satisfaction.

-Building a recommendation system that efficiently deals with high-dimensional data to find accurate, relevant, and similar items in a large dataset requires effective and efficient vectorization, vector indexing, search, and retrieval.
-This, in turn, demands robust databases with vector capabilities.
-For this post, we will use Rockset as the database and OpenAI embedding models to vectorize the dataset.
-Other vector databases are available, you can find examples [here](https://vdbs.superlinked.com/).
+If you have a web or mobile app, and want to improve personalization, user engagement, and user satisfaction, your recommendation system has to be capable of finding accurate, relevant, and similar items from within a large, high-dimensional dataset, and doing it in real-time.
+You need an *optimized and efficient [architecture](https://rockset.com/blog/a-blueprint-for-a-real-world-recommendation-system/)*.
+This architecture has to include a robust database that can handle vectorization, vector indexing, search, and retrieval.

-There are several components of vector search required to build a recommendation engine, we won't dive into them here however you can read more about them [here](https://superlinked.com/vectorhub/building-blocks/vector-search/introduction).
-The key pieces for this example are a database optimized for metadata filtering, vector search, and keyword search, supporting sub-second search, aggregations, and joins at scale, is needed.
+There are a wide range of capable vector databases (VDBs).
+To see which VDB fits your use case, take a look at [this comparison tool](https://vdbs.superlinked.com/).
+Our build in this article uses Rockset VDB, and OpenAI embedding models to vectorize our dataset.
+Of the many [vector search components](https://superlinked.com/vectorhub/building-blocks/vector-search/introduction) required to build a recommendation system, here we'll focus just on what's key for our purposes: metadata filtering, vector search, and keyword search, supporting sub-second search, aggregations, and joins at scale.

-**Overview of the Recommendation WebApp**
+**The workflow - an overview**

-The image below shows the workflow of the application we'll be building.
-We have unstructured data i.e., game reviews in our case.
-We'll generate vector embeddings for all of these reviews through OpenAI model and store them in the database.
-Then we'll use the same OpenAI model to generate vector embeddings for our search query and match it with the review vector embeddings using a similarity function such as the nearest neighbor search, dot product or approximate neighbor search.
-Finally, we will have our top 10 recommendations ready to be displayed.
+The workflow of our web application (see image below) starts with unstructured data - game reviews in our case (1.), generate vector embeddings for them using an OpenAI model (2.), and store them in our database (R).
+Then we use the same OpenAI model to generate vector embeddings (4.) for our search query (3.), and use a similarity function (5.) (such as nearest neighbor search, dot product, or approximate neighbor search) to find embeddings of relevant game reviews (Semantic Search Results), which we display as our top 10 recommendations.

 ![overview](../assets/use_cases/vector_search_based_recommender_system/image3.png)

+Now that we have an overview of our RecSys workflow, let's go build it, step by step, per the [Google Colab notebook](https://colab.research.google.com/drive/1WcJggQWYayVIQpKFQVZ80H74x0tky8Pa?usp=sharing#scrollTo=XzggkmXJ_Bly).

-## Steps to build the Recommender System using Rockset and OpenAI Embedding
+## Step-by-step guide to building a WebApp Recommender, using Rockset and OpenAI embeddings

-Let's begin with signing up for Rockset and OpenAI and then dive into all the steps involved within the Google Colab notebook to build our recommendation webapp:

 ### Step 1: Initiate your vector database

-In this example we are using [Rockset](https://rockset.com/create/) as a vector database.
-Once signed up, create an [API key](https://console.rockset.com/apikeys) to use in the backend code:
+First, you need to sign up for [Rockset](https://rockset.com/create/) VDB.
+Once signed up, create an [API key](https://console.rockset.com/apikeys) to use in your backend code:

 ```python
 import os
 os.environ["ROCKSET_API_KEY"] = "XveaN8L9mUFgaOkffpv6tX6VSPHz####"
 ```

-### Step 2: Create a new Collection and Upload Data
+### Step 2: Create a new collection, and upload data

-For this tutorial, we'll be using Amazon product review [data](https://drive.google.com/file/d/1EEvCUqKIH6LuLLGRjo6ayCEXqT4Z-ZVE/view?usp=drive_link).
-Download this on your local machine so it can be uploaded to your collection.
+In this tutorial, we use [Amazon product review data](https://drive.google.com/file/d/1EEvCUqKIH6LuLLGRjo6ayCEXqT4Z-ZVE/view?usp=drive_link).
+Download this data onto your local machine, so it can be uploaded to your collection.

 We'll be uploading the [sample_data.json](https://drive.google.com/file/d/1EEvCUqKIH6LuLLGRjo6ayCEXqT4Z-ZVE/view?usp=drive_link) file to Rockset.

-Note: In practice, the data is usually ingested from another streaming service but for keeping things simple and building a demo application we are using a sample from a public dataset.
+Note: In practice, data is usually ingested from a streaming service.
+To keep things simple for our demo, we instead use a sample from a public dataset.

 ### Step 3: Create OpenAI API Key

-To convert data into [embeddings](https://platform.openai.com/docs/api-reference/embeddings/create), we'll use OpenAI's model.
+We use an OpenAI model to convert our data into [embeddings](https://platform.openai.com/docs/api-reference/embeddings/create).

-After signing up, go to [API Keys](https://platform.openai.com/api-keys) and create a secret key.
-Don't forget to copy and save your key that will look similar to "sk-***********************".
-Like Rockset's API key, save your OpenAI key in the environment so it can easily used throughout the code:
+After signing up for OpenAI, go to [API Keys](https://platform.openai.com/api-keys) and create a secret key.
+Don't forget to copy and save your key.
+It will look similar to "sk-***********************".
+Like Rockset's API key, save your OpenAI key in the environment so you can use it easily throughout your code:

 ```python
 import os
 os.environ["OPENAI_API_KEY"] = "sk-####"
 ```

 ### Step 4: Create a Query Lambda on Rockset

 [Query Lambdas](https://docs.rockset.com/documentation/docs/query-lambdas) are named, parameterized SQL queries stored in Rockset that can be executed from a dedicated REST endpoint.
-Using Query Lambdas, you can save your SQL queries as separate resources and manage them successfully through development and production.
+Using Query Lambdas, you can save your SQL queries as separate resources and manage them through development and production.

-Let's create one for our tutorial.
-We'll be using the following Query Lambda with parameters: embedding, brand, min_price, max_price and limit.
+First, we create a SQL query with these parameters: embedding, brand, min_price, max_price and limit.

 ```sql
 SELECT